Help build local AI with no API token caps.

 Nano and Lite.
 They are the lightweight local tiers for everyday use.
 Free is meant to be useful, not a fake trial.

-What does Pro unlock?
+What does Pro include?

 Does my data stay private?